 KWAIDAN EDITIONS

 Kwaidan Editions is a London-based brand founded by Léa Dickely and Hung La in 2016.
 Before, Dickely consulted as a textile designer at Rick Owens and Alexander McQueen, and La worked as a designer of womenswear at Balenciaga, and fur and leather at Céline.
 They met as students at Antwerp’s Royal Academy of Arts and bonded over a shared love of horror films.
-(The label is named after the 1965 Japanese film meaning ghost stories) Likewise, they approach design with a cinematic lens, and construct a narrative via meticulous tailoring, unexpected materials and vibrant colors.
-For S/S 2020, presented in Paris, they paired soft trench coats with figure-hugging jersey dresses and blazers, latex slip dresses accented by chain belts and chokers dipped in red latex, in a palette of cream tones, yellow, acid and lime green.
+(The label is named after the 1965 Japanese film meaning “ghost stories”.)
+Likewise, they approach design with a cinematic lens, and construct a narrative via meticulous tailoring, unexpected materials and vibrant colors.
+For S/S 2020, presented in Paris, they paired soft trench coats with figure-hugging jersey dresses and blazers, as well as latex slip dresses, accented by chain belts and chokers dipped in red latex, in a palette of cream tones, yellow, acid and lime green.
 The label is sold by retailers including MyTheresa, SSENSE, Net-A-Porter, Farfetch and KM20.

 https://kwaidaneditions.com/